Online Algorithms for Repeated Optimal Stopping: Balancing Baseline Guarantees and Regret: Introduction

 The \emph{metrical task system} (MTS) has long been a central subject in competitive analysis, and it is also applicable to regret analysis through the framework of \emph{online convex optimization with switching costs}.
 As a result, some efforts have been made to design algorithms for MTS that perform well with respect to both competitive ratio and regret~\cite{andrew2013tale,Buchbinder2016,Goel2023,pmlr-v98-daniely19a}.
 These studies leverage the repetitive structure inherent in MTS, which makes it challenging to directly apply such approaches to the optimal stopping problem considered in this paper.

-Research concerning repeated settings of optimal stopping problems has garnered significant attention in recent years, with particularly vigorous studies focused on the prophet inequality (and the Pandora's box problem)\cite{guo2019settling,fu2020learning,pmlr-v134-guo21a,jin2024sample,Gatmiry2024,agarwal2024semi}.
-Within the framework of PAC learning, \citet{jin2024sample} showed that $O(\frac{1}{\epsilon^2} \cdot \log^2(1/\delta))$ samples are sufficient to find an $\epsilon$-additive approximation of the optimal online algorithm with probability at least $1-\delta$ for the prophet inequality. \citet{Gatmiry2024} proposed an algorithm for the repeated prophet inequality that achieves a regret of $O(n^3 \sqrt{T} \log T)$ under partial feedback, where only the values of the selected variables are observed.
-They also established a regret lower bound of $\Omega(\sqrt{T})$ using two random variables drawn from different distributions. \citet{agarwal2024semi} introduced a general framework for stochastic optimization problems satisfying monotonicity under semi-bandit feedback, and they derived an upper bound on the regret of $O(Bn\sqrt{T\log T})$.
-Furthermore, \citet{Shah2021} performed a regret analysis for the repeated ski rental problem.
+Research concerning repeated settings of optimal stopping problems has garnered significant attention in recent years, with particularly vigorous studies focused on the prophet inequality (and the Pandora's box problem) \cite{guo2019settling,fu2020learning,pmlr-v134-guo21a,jin2024sample,Gatmiry2024,agarwal2024semi}.
+Within the framework of PAC learning, Jin et al.~\cite{jin2024sample} showed that $\tilde{O}(1/\epsilon^2)$ samples are sufficient to find an $\epsilon$-additive approximation of the optimal online algorithm with probability at least $1-\delta$ for the prophet inequality.
+Gatmiry et al.~\cite{Gatmiry2024} proposed an algorithm for the repeated prophet inequality that achieves a regret of $\tilde{O}(n^3 \sqrt{T})$ under partial feedback, where only the values of the selected variables are observed.
+They also established a regret lower bound of $\Omega(\sqrt{T})$ using two random variables drawn from different distributions.
+Agarwal et al.~\cite{agarwal2024semi} introduced a general framework for stochastic optimization problems satisfying monotonicity under semi-bandit feedback, and they derived an upper bound on the regret of $\tilde{O}(n\sqrt{T})$.
+Recently, this result was improved to $\tilde{O}(\sqrt{nT})$ for the prophet inequality and the Pandora's box problem~\cite{liu2025improved}.
+Furthermore, Shah and Rajkumar~\cite{Shah2021} performed a regret analysis for the repeated ski-rental problem.
 Note that these studies primarily focus on regret analysis and sample complexity, and do not address the per-round performance.

+In contrast, our results show that once a per-round baseline guarantee is imposed, the problem fundamentally differs from standard regret minimization: even in repeated optimal stopping, semi-bandit feedback is insufficient, and full feedback alone does not suffice without relaxing the guarantee to hold with high probability.